What is a Ten Frame?

 - Sep 22, 2024

-- 2 min read
+- 3 min read

 If you’ve never seen a ten frame before, take a moment to look at the one below.
 What do you notice?

-A ten frame is a simple, yet powerful tool used in early math education to help children develop their number sense.
+A ten frame is a simple, yet powerful tool used in math education to help children develop their number sense.
 At first glance, you might notice that it’s a rectangle divided into ten individual boxes.
 You might also see that these boxes are arranged in two rows of five, which is key to how the ten frame helps visualize numbers.

 Now, let’s take it a step further and add some counters to the ten frame.
 What do you notice now?